-- to Iran-implying that U.S.-Iran relations could improve if Iran helped obtain the release of U.S. hostages held by Hezbollah in Lebanon.
-Iran apparently did assist in obtaining their release and all remaining U.S. hostages there were freed by the end of December 1991.
-However, no U.S.-Iran thaw followed, possibly because Iran continued to back terrorist groups in the Middle East and to oppose the U.S. push for Arab-Israeli peace that began after the 1991 U.S. liberation of Kuwait. - Clinton Administration.
-Shortly after taking office, the Clinton Administration announced a strategy of "dual containment" of Iran and Iraq-attempting to keep both weak rather than alternately tilting to one or the other.
-In 1995 and 1996, the Clinton Administration and Congress banned U.S. trade and investment with Iran and imposed penalties on foreign investment in Iran's energy sector, primarily in response to Iran's support for terrorist groups seeking to undermine the Israeli-Palestinian peace process.
+Palestinian peace process.
 The election of the moderate Mohammad Khatemi as president in May 1997 precipitated a U.S. offer of direct dialogue without preconditions, but Khatemi ruled out such talks.
 In June 1998, then-Secretary of State Madeleine Albright called for mutual confidence building measures that could lead to a "road map" for normalization.
-In a March 17, 2000, speech, she admitted there was past U.S. interference in Iran. - George W. Bush Administration.
-Even though the Administration conducted some cooperation with Iran on post-Taliban Afghanistan and post-Saddam Iraq.
-9 President Bush included Iran as part of an "axis of evil" (along with Iraq and North Korea) in his January 2002 State of the Union message.
-The Administration rebuffed a reported May 2003 Iranian overture transmitted by the Swiss Ambassador to Iran-widely termed a "grand bargain" proposal-for a sweeping agreement on major issues of mutual concern.
-10 State Department officials disputed that the proposal was fully vetted within Iran's leadership.
-But the Administration subsequently aided victims of the December 2003 earthquake in Bam, Iran, including through U.S. military aircraft deliveries into Iran.
-As Iran's nuclear program emerged as a contentious issue, the Administration began working with several European in an unsuccessful effort to use a combination of sanctions and diplomacy to persuade Iran to agree to limit its nuclear program.
-President Bush's January 20, 2005, second inaugural address and his January 31, 2006, State of the Union message stated that the United States would be a close ally of a "free and democratic" Iran, appearing to support changing the regime.
-11
+In a March 17, 2000, speech, she admitted there was past U.S. interference in Iran.

+• George W. Bush Administration.
+The Administration conducted some cooperation with Iran on post-Taliban Afghanistan and post-Saddam Iraq, but President Bush named Iran as part of an "axis of evil"-along with Iraq and North Korea-in his January 2002 State of the Union message.
+The Administration rebuffed a reported May 2003 Iranian overture transmitted by the Swiss Ambassador to Iran-widely termed the "grand bargain" proposal-for a sweeping agreement on major issues of mutual concern.
+State Department officials disputed that the proposal was fully vetted within Iran's leadership.
+The Administration aided victims of the December 2003 earthquake in Bam, Iran, including through U.S. military aircraft deliveries into Iran.
+As Iran's nuclear program advanced, the Administration began working with several European in an effort to persuade Iran to agree to limit its nuclear program.
+President Bush's January 20, 2005, second inaugural address and his January 31, 2006, State of the Union message stated that the United States would be a close ally of a "free and democratic" Iran-appearing to support regime change.